 Investors consider the rule of 40 when evaluating SaaS businesses’ financial health.
 This is due to the quick overview of a company’s performance the rule of 40 provides.

-To calculate this metric for SaaS businesses, you simply add your revenue growth in percentage terms plus your profit margin percentage.
+Furthermore, to calculate this metric for SaaS businesses, you simply add your revenue growth in percentage terms plus your profit margin percentage.

-The competitiveness of the SaaS market requires businesses to keep up with their performance by tracking the SaaS metrics that benefit them the most.
+The competitiveness of the SaaS market requires businesses to keep up with their performance by tracking the SaaS analytics that benefit them the most.
 Nevertheless, the data resulting from such tracking actions can rapidly build up and cause confusion or disorientation.
 That’s precisely why you need a SaaS metrics dashboard.

 The main mission of a SaaS metrics dashboard is to measure the performance of a Software as a Service application.
-With it, you receive a visual overview of your key SaaS metrics, such as customer lifetime value, annual recurring revenue, customer churn, etc.
+With it, you receive a visual overview of your key SaaS analytics, such as customer lifetime value, annual recurring revenue, customer churn, etc.

 When you build a cohesive and understandable SaaS metrics dashboard, you can identify areas that need improvement and track products’ success.
 It is also useful for measuring the effectiveness of your implemented strategies.

 SaaS metrics dashboards can be as specific or as general as you need them to be.
-For instance, if you want a SaaS metrics dashboard focused on management, you could include SaaS metrics like MRR, CAC, CRR, Customer churn, and more.
+For instance, if you want a SaaS metrics dashboard focused on management, you could include SaaS analytics like MRR, CAC, CRR, Customer churn, and more.

 You can create your own SaaS metrics dashboard from scratch and craft it in the most beneficial way for your business.
 Nonetheless, companies like datapine specialize in creating dashboards that help visualize the insights SaaS metrics (and general KPIs) provide.